rmccrear/level-4-course-content/week-5/day-5/demo.md

-# Day 5: Section 19 and Review
+# Day 10: Sections 19

 ## Introduction

-Today, we will review all the AWS Practitioner material covered in Weeks 4 and 5.
-We will also prepare for the AWS exam with tips and practice questions.
+Today, we will discuss AWS architecting and the Well-Architected Framework, followed by a material review.

 ## Steps

-1. **Review of All Sections**

-   - Go over the key points from each section covered in Weeks 4 and 5.

-2. **Exam Preparation**
+### Section 19

+1. **AWS Architecting & Ecosystem - Well-Architected Framework Overview**

+   - Overview of the Well-Architected Framework pillars.
+   - Hands-on: Using the AWS Well-Architected Tool.

+2. **AWS Cloud Adoption Framework (CAF)**
+   - Overview of AWS CAF transformation domains and phases.
-   - Test-taking tips and strategies for the AWS Practitioner exam.
+   - Exam tips for AWS certification.
-   - Practice questions and mock tests.

 ## Instructions

-Open the slides to Section 19.
+Open the slides to Sections 19 and 20.
 We will cover:

+- AWS Architecting & Ecosystem - Well-Architected Framework Overview
+- Hands-On: AWS Well-Architected Tool
+- AWS Cloud Adoption Framework (CAF)
+- Hands-On: Exploring AWS CAF
-- Test Tasking Tips: Review of AWS
+- Material Review
-- Exam Prep
+- Q&A Session
+- Additional Hands-On Practice

+Complete 2 quizzes by the end of the day.